Fj00/CEL/README.md

 ## Background

 1. What is the CEL?
    - The CEL stands for Common English Lexicon, created by Eric Smith (Fj00) and Kenji Matsumoto (strataji).
 The CEL focuses on the most common words that exist in the international Scrabble dictionary (CSW).
-As such, the CEL is less than 1/3 the size of CSW, with just over 67,500 words in total and over 35,800 words under 9 letters.
+As such, the CEL is about 1/4 the size of CSW, with just over 69,200 words in total and over 35,900 words under 9 letters.
+Additionally, CEL now contains just under 1,100 words from 16-45 letters.

 2. How was the CEL compiled?
    - The CEL was compiled by counting the number of times specific words were used in Internet articles, books, webpages, and Google searches.
 Those that made it past pre-specified thresholds had made it into CEL, as well as related words necessary for consistency.